benlenarts/KeySequence/README.md

 KeySequence
 ===========

-Provides a function to create custom events for sequences of key presses.
+Create custom events for sequences of key presses.

 How to use
 ----------

-Create a custom event by calling addKeySequence with an event name and an array of key names:
+Create a custom event by calling `addKeySequence` with an event name and an array of key names:

 	#JS
 	Element.Events.addKeySequence('konamicode', 'up up down down left right left right b a'.split(' '));

-Now you can use this new event and attach handlers to it:
+Now you can attach handlers to this new event:

 	#JS
-  document.addEvent('konamicode', function() {
+	document.addEvent('konamicode', function() { alert('KONAMI'); });
-    alert('KONAMI');
-  });